Shravan-Sulikeri/sound-swipe-app/server/README.md

 - The server preloads song recommendations on startup
 - Deezer API is used for song previews and cover art
 - Groq LLM is used for intelligent song recommendations
+- Last.fm API is used for further recommendation enhancements after LLM
 - CORS is enabled for frontend communication

 ## Troubleshooting